Jacob and Esau - Round 2

 As soon as daybreak comes, Jacob sees Esau approaching them in the distance.
 He places his family in order of importance and personal favoritism with the servants and their children first and Rachel with Joseph last.

 It was custom in these times for one to bow seven times when approaching a king.
 Jacob does this to show proper respect to Esau who is the local chieftain.
 His spiritual vision is such that he can tell the difference between the spiritual significance of the promises and the immediate circumstances that he finds himself in.
-He can tell the difference and accept them.
+He can tell the difference and accepts them.
 He is the rightful inheritor, the one with the blessing, the one who has wrestled with God, but now he is the younger brother come home to face his older brother who is, for now, the local chief.

 God's protection is demonstrated not in a mighty military victory but rather in the tender heart of Esau who upon seeing him welcomes him with joy and love.
-After this Jacob introduces his family as the brothers unite.
+After this, Jacob introduces his family as the brothers unite.

 8And he said, "What do you mean by all this company which I have met?"
 And he said, "To find favor in the sight of my lord."
 9But Esau said, "I have plenty, my brother; let what you have be your own."
 10Jacob said, "No, please, if now I have found favor in your sight, then take my present from my hand, for I see your face as one sees the face of God, and you have received me favorably.
 11Please take my gift which has been brought to you, because God has dealt graciously with me and because I have plenty."
 Thus he urged him and he took it.